jmccuen/ThingworxPlotlyChartingSDK/README.md

 Begin widget development as normal.

+Example implementations are available in the link at the top of this repository: http://roicentersvn.ptcnet.ptc.com/jmccuen/PlotlyPlots

 ### IDE
 At the beginning of your widget ide.js, add the following:

 ```javascript
 let chart = new TWIDEChart(this,MAX_SERIES,TYPE,MAX_AXES,MULTIPLE_DATASOURCES);
 ```
 Where 'this' is your widget instance and the rest are the parameters as named.
-This will create a new widget for you based on the type of widget you are creating from the input parameters.
+Currently supported types are 'pie', '2d', and '3d' -- these may be extended as needs arise.
+This call will create a new widget for you based on the type of widget you are creating.
 All you need to do now is implement widgetIconUrl, widgetProperties, renderHtml, and afterRender.
+Some of these may be moved to the SDK at a later date.

 #### widgetIconUrl
 Choose the location of your icon url as normal